Skip to content

 Be aware you may you need to provide additional log files.
 We often recommend sending the entire contents of your "logs" directory, to ensure that we have as much information as possible to resolve your issue.

-If we suspect that the source of a bug lies within the desktop UI, rather than the supervisor service, we might ask you to collect the tray application logs instead.
+If we suspect that the source of a bug lies within the desktop app, rather than the supervisor service, we might ask you to collect the desktop app application logs instead.
 These can be found at %TEMP%\enclave-tray-logs.

-The tray log level is elevated independently of the supervisor service.
-To do this, first close down the application by right clicking on the tray icon and selecting Exit.
+The desktop app log level is elevated independently of the supervisor service.
+To do this, first close down the application by right clicking on the desktop app icon and selecting Exit.
 Then, run enclave-tray --profile <profile-name> --verbosity <desired-integer-log-level> in the terminal, where:

 • <profile-name> is the name of your profile.